Jackson Financial (JXN) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Jackson Financial as it approaches its next earnings release, which is expected to be February 28, 2023.
-On that day, Jackson Financial is projected to report earnings of $5.06 per share, which would represent a year-over-year decline of 32.35%.
-Our most recent consensus estimate is calling for quarterly revenue of $1.57 billion, down 3.02% from the year-ago period.
+Jackson Financial will be looking to display strength as it nears its next earnings release, which is expected to be February 28, 2023.
+The company is expected to report EPS of $5.39, down 27.94% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.53 billion, down 5.61% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for Jackson Financial.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors should also note any recent changes to analyst estimates for Jackson Financial.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-The Zacks Consensus EPS estimate has moved 0.14% lower within the past month.
-Jackson Financial currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.14% lower.
+Jackson Financial is currently a Zacks Rank #3 (Hold).

-In terms of valuation, Jackson Financial is currently trading at a Forward P/E ratio of 2.14.
-This represents a discount compared to its industry's average Forward P/E of 9.39.
+Looking at its valuation, Jackson Financial is holding a Forward P/E ratio of 2.33.
+This represents a discount compared to its industry's average Forward P/E of 9.37.

 The Financial - Miscellaneous Services industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 90, which puts it in the top 36% of all 250+ industries.
+This group has a Zacks Industry Rank of 105, putting it in the top 42% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report